-Suppose you're thinking about becoming an accredited investor to secure financing for a major project or even to invest in the stock market.
+Suppose you're considering becoming an accredited investor to secure financing for a major project or even invest in the stock market.
 In that case, there are some things that you should consider first.
 Check out this page to know what it takes to become an accredited investor and its advantages!

 The term "accredited investor" means someone with an annual income of $200,000.00 or a net worth of over $1 million.
 Becoming one can be attractive because they are eligible to invest in stocks and other securities without any limitations imposed by federal law.